Calabi Yau algebras and weighted quiver polyhedra: Quiver polyhedra

-with equality only happening if $S^+$ is not a proper subset. \end{theorem} \begin{proof} Suppose $\qpol$ has the topology of a sphere and has 2 cycles $u_1,u_2$ such that all other cycles are unweighted.
+This cover can be used to check whether $\qpol$ admits a grading. \begin{lemma} A weighted quiver polyhedron $\qpol$ admits a grading if and only if it is developable and its unweighted cover admits a grading. \end{lemma} \begin{proof} Suppose $\qpol$ is not developable.
+Then it has the topology of a sphere and has 2 cycles $u_1,u_2$ such that all other cycles are unweighted.
 For any grading compatible with the Jacobi relations we have

 with $u$ an unweighted cycle.
 Indeed the cycles $u_1,u_2$ have the same homology class in the union of all unweighted faces.
 Because all these faces have the same degree $\carr_u$, the difference in degree between $u_1$ and $u_2$ must be a multiple of $\carr_u$.
-But $\carr_{u_i}=\frac{\carr_{u}}{\ccyc_{u_i}}$ so the weights of $u_1$ and $u_2$ must be the same and hence a grading is only possible if $\qpol$ is developable.
+But $\carr_{u_i}=\frac{\carr_{u}}{\ccyc_{u_i}}$ so the weights of $u_1$ and $u_2$ must be the same and hence a positive grading is impossible.